My Fare Lady

 "My Fare Lady" is the fourteenth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 566th overall episode of the series.
+The episode was directed by Mike Frank Polcino and written by Marc Wilmore.
 It originally aired on the Fox network in the United States on February 15, 2015.

+In this episode, Marge becomes a driver for hire while Moe becomes a manager at the power plant when Homer and his friends destroy his bar.
+Christopher Lloyd and Rich Sommer guest starred.
+The episode received positive reviews.

-It is the first episode where Bart has no dialogue.
+It is the first episode where Bart has no dialogue even though he appears.
+He did not appear at all in the earlier episode "Four Great Women and a Manicure".